BudgetBites

 Get straight to cookin' with the help of step-by-step instructions.

 To help understand my audience, I interviewed 6 of my post-secondary friends to understand their struggles and gripes related to eating during school.
-Here are the 3 main findings:
+Here are my 3 main findings:

 01